 (c.
 1450 to 1750 | 12%-15% | class periods 22-25)

-As the title suggests, this unit looks into the connection between the Americas and Afro-Eurasia, and examines how this interaction translated into the colonization of the Americas.
-God, Gold, and Glory are the “three Gs” of colonial expansion.
+This unit examines the connection between the Americas and Afro-Eurasia and how this interaction translated into colonization.
+God, Gold, and Glory are the "three Gs" of colonial expansion.
 Europeans went on the road to spread Christianity, amass wealth, and gain personal glory.
 The purpose of this unit is to look at how these motivations led to global expansion and connections.

 - Theme 1: Humans and the Environment (ENV)